 Nurses are in high demand throughout much of the developed world.
 A national U.S. nursing shortage means nurses' wages have increased, making it a professional field that captures students' interest.
-A major contributing factor to the nursing shortage is a lack of qualified instructors, leading to strong demand for nursing instruction.
-Many nursing programs have limited space and very high GPA requirements for admission.
-Noncompetitive entry level nursing programs are an option for students with less competitive GPAs.
-A few areas of advanced nursing education also have a less competitive admission process.
+A major contributing factor to the nursing shortage is a lack of qualified instructors, leading to strong demand for nursing education.
+Nursing programs are usually competitive.
+A few select aspects of nursing education have a noncompetitive admission process.

 Nurses who become RNs with two-year nursing diplomas sometimes want to earn a bachelor's degree of nursing science.
-Certain schools, such as the University of North Florida, make these RN to BSN bridge programs relatively noncompetitive.
-Licensed nurses with an associate degree have typically completed pre reqs for nursing along with basic nursing skills classes, so bridge students don’t require as much attention from scarce instructors.
-Completing a bridge program typically takes less time than the standard curriculum.
+Some schools, such as the University of North Florida, make these RN to BSN bridge programs noncompetitive.
+Nurses often have completed much of the required nursing education, including general distribution credits, which doesn't require as much attention from scarce instructors.

-A few nurses pursue doctoral degrees in nursing that prepare them for advanced nursing practice, as well as careers in college teaching and health care administration.
-Doctoral candidates must have certain prerequisites such as a master's degree of nursing science, thereby limiting the number of potential applicants competing for a spot in the incoming cohort of doctoral students.
+Few nurses pursue doctoral degrees, given that most nurses enter the profession to care for patients, and highly academic programs lead away from patient care.
+Doctoral candidates usually must complete prerequisites such as a master's degree of nursing science, limiting the number of potential applicants.
 Many respected nursing schools, such as Pennsylvania State University and University of Washington, offer doctoral degrees.
-It is possible to find online doctoral programs, too.